silviohmonnerat/monnerat-react-hook-form-mui/README.md

-# Material-UI and react-hook-form combined
+# Material-UI, React Hook Form and Yup Validation combined

 ## About this project

-This project simplifies the use of `react-hook-form` and `Material-UI`.
+This project simplifies the use of `react-hook-form`, `Material-UI` and `Yup`.
 It provides opinionated use cases with following components:

 - FormContainer
 - TextFieldElement